-You cannot celebrate Chinese New Year without a banquet full of auspicious and symbolic foods.
-Every dish chosen on the Chinese New Year dinner table is symbolic and deeply rooted in Chinese culture to bring luck and good wishes for the year ahead.
+You cannot celebrate Lunar New Year without a banquet full of auspicious and symbolic foods.
+Every dish chosen on the Lunar New Year dinner table is symbolic and deeply rooted in Chinese culture to bring luck and good wishes for the year ahead.

 1. Dumplings: a symbol of wealth

 Dumplings are traditionally known as being a lucky food in Chinese culture.
 This is due to their unique shape that resembles a Chinese gold ingot.
 A staple food of the North, dumplings are eaten and enjoyed in many Chinese celebrations and festivals, especially CNY.